Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Discussion

-However, our participants' aspirations for tooling suggest another path may be possible---a path towards lasting infrastructure that gives auditors additional levers to hold model operators accountable.
-In the remainder of this section, we suggest several ways that researchers, practitioners, policymakers and other stakeholders can bridge the gap between available tooling and practice, including the development of educational resources and tool selection frameworks, greater commitments to audit tool maintenance, centralized resource repositories, and funding commitments.
+Our participants' aspirations for tooling envision another path---a path towards lasting public infrastructure that gives auditors additional levers to hold model operators accountable \citep{marda_public_2024}.
+Directions for HCI research and development include: